Meet our Team

 Teresa W. Hicks, EdD, Inclusion Early Childhood Educator

-Doctor Teresa W. Hicks is a veteran preschool teacher with Richmond Public Schools in Richmond, Virginia.
+Dr. Teresa W. Hicks is a veteran preschool teacher with Richmond Public Schools in Richmond, Virginia and is the 2024 recipient of the Dr. Penny Hammerich Lifetime Achievement Award for Social Emotional Learning.
 She earned her doctorate in Education Administration and Supervision from Virginia State University.
 Dr. Hicks is an Inclusion Early Childhood Educator with over 33 years of experience.
 Twenty-five of those years have been with the Richmond Public Schools Head Start and Virginia Preschool Initiative programs.
 During this time, Dr. Hicks has served as a Teacher, Area Lead Teacher, Teacher-Tutor Co-teacher, and Lead Teacher for various academic and grant initiatives.
 Her research interests are Early Childhood Education, Early Childhood Inclusion Education, Teacher Leadership, Teacher Education/ Development, Urban Education, Curriculum Development, Multicultural Education, STEM/STEAM, and Arts Integration.

 Ana Acosta-Ruiz